 Why we love gravel racing

-Thrilling, fun and sociable: as a new discipline, gravel racing has had the opportunity to develop as a 21st century cycling sport independent of historical perceptions and the restrictions of governing body rules (Editor’s note: the UCI has announced an officially sanctioned series of mass-participation events plus a gravel World Championships for 2022).
+Thrilling, fun and sociable: as a burgeoning discipline, gravel racing has had the opportunity to develop as a 21st century cycling sport independent of historical perceptions, introducing more people to competitive bike racing.

 Ride whatever bike you like, wear what you like, ride as fast or as slow as you like – gravel is often seen as a much-needed antidote to the unwritten rules spurred from other types of cycling sport.

 By moving away from traffic onto quieter roads and car-free tracks, gravel riding, and indeed racing, can take you to some spectacularly remote and wild places.
 Gravel riding tends to take you further from the beaten track than road cycling and typically covers greater distances than most mountain bike races.